-Not all shows require you to use a specific color, but some will.
-If you purchase a colored canopy instead of a white one, you will either have to avoid participating in those shows, or you will have to rent or borrow a white canopy (or buy a second canopy) specifically for use at shows that require white craft tents.Craft Show Canopy
+If you purchase a colored canopy instead of a white one, you will either have to avoid participating in those shows, or you will have to rent or borrow a white canopy (or buy a second canopy) specifically for use at shows that require white craft tents.

-Customers may either bypass your items because they have not seen them in their best possible light, or they will have to take your items out of the tent to see the true color (which is very inconvenient, especially if you are busy with several customers).
-A white canopy will not reflect an odd color into your tent, so your pieces will appear in their best possible light and make the best impression on customers.
+Customers may either bypass your items because they have not seen them in their best possible light, or they will have to take your items out of the tent to see the true color, which is very inconvenient, especially if you are busy with several customers.
+A white canopy will not reflect an odd color into your tent, so your pieces will appear exactly as you intended and in their best possible light, so they can make the best impression on customers.

-If you're not careful, a dark colored craft show canopy will make the interior of your booth darker than it needs to be, and a dark booth can be less inviting to customers.
+If you're not careful, a dark colored craft show canopy can make the interior of your booth darker than it needs to be, and a dark booth can be less inviting to customers.
 A white canopy will help ensure your booth is as bright and inviting as possible.

 Dark colored canopies can be noticeably hotter than white canopies.
 Your canopy is supposed to shelter you from the sun and keep you cool at hot, outdoor shows.
 A cool, white canvas canopy will help keep you comfortable and at your best and able to focus your energies on your customers.

-If you know you are going to attend several outdoor craft shows, a little extra money invested up front on a better, white tent is money well spent.
+You don't have to break the bank, but if you know you are going to attend several outdoor craft shows, a little extra money invested up front on a better, white tent is money well spent.

 It is true that if you had a blue canopy amid a sea of white canopies, people who were looking to find your booth a second time after visiting once before may know to look for the blue canopy.

-While I have very occasionally seen a colored canopy used well at a craft show, most of the time a colored canopy detracts heavily from your items and will not make your craft booth stand out in a positive way.
+While I have very occasionally seen a colored canopy used well at a craft show, most of the time a colored tent detracts heavily from your items and will not make your craft booth stand out in a positive way.